UltraPass-Identity-Corp/ultrapassid.docs/docs/API Reference/Uauth.md

 ---
 <h1 id="-uauth">UAuth</h1>

-> Create sessions for AuthFlows and receive the response at the redirectURL configured in the Portal.
+> Create sessions and trigger AuthFlows at the returned sessionURL.
+Your application must be prepared to receive the session reponse at the redirectURL configured in the Portal for the corresponding AuthFlow.

 ## CreateAuthFlowSession